-Group KMP Contract Duration Notice Period Termination Payments Graeme Booth Employment will continue until terminated by notice in accordance with the provisions of the agreement Graeme Booth or Malabar to give 3 months Malabar may make a payment in lieu.
-In certain circumstances Malabar may be required to pay 6 months salary in lieu of notice or a severance payment of 6 months salary.
-Employee options issued in accordance with the employee share option plan.
-Bill Dean Employment will continue until terminated by notice in accordance with the provisions of the agreement Bill Dean or Malabar to give 1 month Employee options issued in accordance with the employee share option plan. lan Morgan Employment will continue until terminated by notice in accordance with the provisions of the agreement IHM or Malabar to give 1 month None
+Group KMP Contract Duration Notice Period Termination Payments Bill Dean Employment will continue until terminated by notice in accordance with the provisions of the agreement Bill Dean or Malabar to give 1 month Employee options issued in accordance with the employee share option plan. lan Morgan Employment will continue until terminated by notice in accordance with the provisions of the agreement IHM or Malabar to give 1 month None Graeme Booth Employment terminated by notice in accordance with the provisions of the agreement Graeme Booth provided Malabar 3 months notice Malabar was not required to make any severance or lieu of notice payments.
+The Employee retained the options issued in accordance with the employee share option plan.